DONOR SPOTLIGHT: Jim and Rita Sheinin

-Each issue of FIREworks! features a profile of members of our generous Chicago Friends community.
-We are grateful for the support of our friends in Chicago – thank you!
+Each issue of FIREworks! features a profile of members of our generous Chicago community.
+We are grateful for your support – thank you!

 How did you come across Apollo’s Fire and what caught your attention?